ahcode0919/xcsimctl/README.md

 - Implement place holder endpoints
 ```
-create              Create a new device.
+Complete - create   Create a new device.
 clone               Clone an existing device.
 upgrade             Upgrade a device to a newer runtime.
 delete              Delete spcified devices, unavailable devices, or all devices.